 She had the same pressing, gushing evangelical zeal as the Frenchwoman at the church near Espalion.
 When we said that we were actually on the GR6, she had no idea what we were talking about, and so our parallel universes parted.

-As we went down, the little patched street, all tarted up with bunting, shop fronts, hoardings and tubs of flowers, eventually became a normal village lane and after we passed under a stone portal we left the houses behind.
+As we went down the little patched street, all the shiny tarted-up shop fronts, bunting, hoardings and tubs of flowers disappeared and it became a normal village lane.
+Then we passed under a stone portal and left the houses behind.

 We had walked this way in 2003, on our way to Gourdon, and had largely forgotten it, but the memory of each bit unfolded as we came to it – a strange, dream-like sensation.

 We walked initially on a wheel track under a line of cliffs, with a dry, starved looking grass ridge above.

 When we came to a saddle, the GR veered off the dirt road and crossed into the catchment of the river Ouysse, although high above it.